Angle Grinder Sparks Inside Motor Troubleshooting: Causes, Fixes & Safety Checks

 Worn Carbon Brushes Poor contact with the commutator

-Shorted Motor Windings Severe sparking and potential overheating
+Shorted Motor Windings Severe sparking and possible overheating

 How to Inspect and Maintain Your Angle Grinder